touchlane/Docs/docs/Company/Career/Roles/3_engineering_manager.md

 * [English B2](../Skills/hard.md#english-b2-upper-intermediate)

 ## Salary
-1. Salary growth limit is inherited from employee's base project role (ie. Core QA Engineer or Tech Lead)
+1. Salary growth limit is tied to project rate
 2. Salary cannot drop below its most recent amount (ie. due to a project shift or a temporary bench)
-3. Project Lead is additionally granted a monetary bonus based on project annual return
+3. Engineering Manager is additionally granted a monetary bonus based on company's annual return